valentinvogt/npde-summary/src/chapters/09.typ

 where $bold(M)_(i , j) = m (b_h^j , b_h^i)$, $bA_(i , j) = a (b_h^j , b_h^i)$ and $[arrow(phi) (t)]_i = ell (b_h^i)$.

-This is now an ODE with respect to time and can be solved by time stepping, learned in NumCSE.
+This is now an ODE with respect to time and can be solved by time-stepping, learned in NumCSE.

 #strong[Recall ODEs]